vectorkoz/metro-tunnels/README.md

 # metro-tunnels
-Time series predictions of geodetic displacements
+This repo contains time series modeling of geodetically measured displacements of subway tunnels.

+Note: this project is yet to be finished.